Gskartwii/SimpleServer/README.md

 SimpleServer
 ============

-A simple Java HTTP server.
+A simple HTTP server written in Java.